Dir: Jake Kasdan

 The other huge problem with the writing of Elizabeth is that she (like all of the characters) has no arc.
 If anything by the end of the film she's worse, MORE of a bitch, prepared to potentially ruin the lives of two nice people for her own ends (and again, we're expected to cheer).
 If you want to make a film about an unlikeable character, fine, but you have to move them on.
 Again, look at Kindergarten Cop; Arnie starts out as a very inappropriate teacher, you could even say he bullies the kids in some early scenes, but the screenplay allows him to learn, to become a better person, so we get to like him and feel comfortable with laughing along with the movie (again, it's not like I'm holding it up as some masterpiece, it just does the basics quite well).
 There is a brief moment where it seems that Bad Teacher might go that way, as Elizabeth discovers a cash prize for the teacher with the best test scores, and begins to actually teach her class, but the film abandons this idea almost as soon as it has it, and goes down a different road - one that makes Elizabeth EVEN WORSE.

 Sadly the rest of the film is no better.
 Every single character is unstintingly annoying.
 Chief offender in these stakes is British actress Lucy Punch who, as in Woody Allen's You Will Meet a Tall Dark Stranger, gives a performance good enough that I want to see her in more movies, but as a character so totally insufferable that after ten minutes the sound of her voice became like fingernails running down a blackboard in my soul.
-Punch's Amy Squirrel is so irrepressibly, aggressively, infruiatingly perky that she's almost a parody of a manic pixie dream girl, and while Punch totally sells her performance, and is really the only actor who disappears in this movie, Amy is the kind of person I'd cross roads to avoid, so being trapped in a movie in which she's the major supporting character was a nightmare.
+Punch's Amy Squirrel is so irrepressibly, aggressively, infuriatingly perky that she's almost a parody of a manic pixie dream girl, and while Punch totally sells her performance, Amy is the kind of person I'd cross the road to avoid, so being trapped in a movie in which she's the major supporting character was a nightmare.

 Jason Segel blandly dude's his way through his handful of scenes, and seems to make no attempt to play an actual character.
 The same can't be said of Justin Timberlake as Scott, but, again, the writing is just broken.
 Scott, too, is insufferable; a new man so desperate to please everyone that he'll agree with whatever the last statement made was.
 He's also set up as being naive and nice to a fault, which makes the film's pivotal scene, in which he dry humps Diaz, cheating on his girlfriend, nonsensical.
 That scene is just one of many which feels half finished.
 Scott has thus far been a very nice man, so why is he suddenly cheating on his girlfriend with Elizabeth?
 There needs to be another scene, maybe one where Elizabeth convinces him that the rulebook (it could even be an actual rulebook, in another incongruity he's stupid enough to buy that) says it's not cheating if they keep their clothes on.